kombasltd/dockerdev/README.md

 # How to use

-1. Copy your webseite files (.html, .php, etc.) into the "www"-folder
+1. Copy your website files (.html, .php, etc.) into the "www"-folder
 2. Call "docker-compose"

 ## More